M268816/power-repo/notes/PowerApp Coding Conventions.md

 [Back To Top](#powerapps-coding-conventions-and-syntax)

-Before putting pen to paper... or I guess fingers to keys... mouse to clicks?.
+Before putting pen to paper... or I guess fingers to keys... mouse to clicks?
 It's best to setup the applications Update settings.
 Enter the Settings menu in the application editor, located at the bottom left as a gear icon, then select 'Updates'.
 From here select the retired tab and turn off all options.
 Next,